The Running Metric That Can Change Your Game

 How to Up Your VO2 Max

-The bad news: Your potential for your highest VO2 max is influenced by genetics (another reason why most of us will never run like Eliud Kipchoge).
-The good news: You're likely to be a long way from operating at your uppermost threshold.
+The bad news: Your potential for your highest VO2 max is influenced by genetics, another reason most of us will never run like Eliud Kipchoge.
+The good news: You’re likely a long way from operating at your uppermost threshold.

 How, exactly?
-Well, holding higher intensities for short intervals pushes your anaerobic system to its lactate threshold, Klein explains.
-Over time, this makes the system more efficient at performing at those intensities for longer periods.
-He says the intensity you're shooting for falls somewhere between an 800-metre sprint and an all-out 2-mile pace.
-This kind of gnarly effort, Klein says, "provides the metabolic and physiological stress your body needs to adapt, grow stronger and increase your VO2 max".
+Well, holding higher intensities for short intervals pushes your anaerobic system to its lactate threshold, Klein explains, which, over time, makes the system more efficient at performing at those intensities for longer periods.
+He says the intensity you’re shooting for falls somewhere between an 800-meter sprint and an all-out 2-mile pace.
+This kind of gnarly effort, Klein says, “provides the metabolic and physiological stress your body needs to adapt, grow stronger, and increase your VO2 max.”
 Try sprinting for 30 seconds, recovering for 30 seconds, and repeating for 5 to 10 minutes.
 Or score a similar VO2 improvement by training on hills, taking them on as fast as you can.
-For specific HIIT and hill workouts, check out the Nike Run Club App.
+For specific HIIT and hill workouts, check out the Nike Run Club app.

 Now that you’ve got the intel, use it as fuel to take it to the max in your next interval workout.